This post may contain affiliate links. Please read our disclosure policy.

 Cupcakes

-• Preheat oven to 350 degrees F. Line 2 12-count muffin pans with cupcake papers.
+• Preheat oven to 350°F. Line two 12-count muffin pans with parchment-style or grease-proof cupcake liners.

-• Add cake mix, water, lemon juice and lemon zest to the bowl of a stand mixer.
-Beat on low for about 30 seconds, then at medium speed for about a minute until the batter is nice and fluffy.
+• Add cake mix, water, lemon juice, and lemon zest to the bowl of a stand mixer.
+Beat on low for 30 seconds, then increase to medium and beat for about 1 minute until the batter is fluffy and smooth.

-• Using an ice cream scoop, divide batter into 2 12-count, paper lined muffin pans.
+• Using an ice cream scoop, divide the batter evenly between the lined cups, filling each about two-thirds full.

-• Bake for about 15-18 minutes, until tops are golden brown and dry.
+• Bake for 15–18 minutes, until tops are golden brown and dry to the touch.
+If tops are still pale, continue baking in 2-minute increments.

-• Pour heavy cream, powdered sugar, gelatin and vanilla in the bowl and whip on medium high for about 2 minutes, until fluffy and thick.
-Stir in lemon zest and half of the lemon juice.
-Taste, and add more lemon juice as needed.
+• Stir in lemon zest and half the lemon juice.
+Taste and add more lemon juice as needed.

 Notes